Kentucky sheriff charged with fatally shooting a judge pleads not guilty in first court appearance

 The sheriff stood alongside a jailer and a public defender, who entered the not guilty plea on his behalf.
 Stines’ expression didn’t seem to change as he answered questions from the judge.

 The special judge, Carter County District Judge H. Rupert Wilhoit III, conducted the hearing from his courtroom in northeastern Kentucky.
-There was no discussion of a bond during the hearing, and the judge indicated that the maximum punishment in the case would be the death penalty.
+There was no discussion of a bond during the hearing.

+If convicted, Stines could serve from 20 years to life in prison.
+Since he’s accused of killing a public official, the sheriff also could potentially face the death penalty.

+The Lexington Herald-Leader reported that when it asked whether prosecutors plan to pursue the death penalty, special prosecutor Jackie Steele said: “Any decisions regarding the death penalty will be done at a later date when all the evidence has been processed and the case has had a thorough evaluation.”

 It was the first time the sheriff was seen in public since the shooting, which sent shockwaves through the small town of Whitesburg near the Virginia border.